tborges/JavaScript/Unit Testing Mocha Chai/README.md

 BDD or Behavior-Driven Development is a set of best practices for writing great tests.
 BDD can, and should be, used together with TDD and unit testing methods.

-<b>Conclusion:</b>
-Unit Testing gives you the WHAT. est-Driven Development gives you the WHEN.
-Behavior Driven-Development gives you the HOW.
-"Although you can use each individually, you should combine them for best results as they complement each other very nicely."
 </small>
 <br>
 <br>